tambapps/marcel/documentation/src/language-specification/iterable-operations/find.md

 # Find

 This iterable operation allows to find an element on an Iterable, CharSequence or array and return it, or null.
-As the element may not be found, this operator always return an object, even for primitive collections (e.g. Integer for a `list<int>`).
+As the element may not be found, this operator always return an object, even for collections of primitive (e.g. Integer for a `list<int>`).

 ```marcel
 list<int> list = [1, 2, 3, 4]